News & Releases By Jolin Zhou|12 December 2023

 Live Rosin VS Live Rosin, Which is Better

-Moreover, live rosin and live resin both are known for their exceptional flavour, which comes from the use of live plants, ensuring a taste that’s true to the strain.
-What sets live rosin as top-tier choice, however, is its ability to capture a full-spectrum experience by activating the entourage effect – a symphony of cannabinoids, terpenes and flavonoids working together.
+Both live rosin and live resin offer exceptional flavor.
+They use live plants, providing a taste true to the strain.
+Live rosin stands out by capturing a full-spectrum experience.
+It activates the entourage effect, where cannabinoids, terpenes, and flavonoids work together.
 This synergy often results in a more profound effect than THC alone.

-The textures of live rosin can range from gooey oils to more solid, wax-like forms – each known in the dabbing community as “rosin jam” or simply “rosin”.
-This variety offers a unique tactile experience not found in other concentrates.
-In addition, live rosin is celebrated for its complex and rich aromas, ranging from sweet and fruity to earthy, terpenic notes, making it a favored choice for those seeking a high-quality cannabis experience.
+Live rosin textures vary from gooey oils to solid, wax-like forms.
+These are known in the dabbing community as “rosin jam” or simply “rosin”.
+This variety offers a unique tactile experience.
+Live rosin is also celebrated for its complex aromas, ranging from sweet and fruity to earthy notes.
+This makes it a favored choice for a high-quality cannabis experience.

 Is Live Rosin Worth the Price?